 When we found ourselves facing one of life’s biggest emergencies we became very aware of just how dangerous this never-ending debt game really was.

-Like I said, we had become such pros at creating and paying off debt that our savings really didn’t happen at all.
+As I said, we had become such pros at creating and paying off debt that our savings really didn’t happen at all.
 Then a few years ago we were hit with back to back financial problems including our son winding up in the hospital.

-You might know the story about our big downsize and why we did it, but there are a lot of things that have gone un-told.
+You might know the story about our big downsize and why we did it, but there are a lot of things that have gone untold.

-One thing I know for sure is that we would have better navigated all of these tough times if we had taken the time to build up a savings rather than build up debt upon debt.
+One thing I know for sure is that we would have better navigated all of these tough times if we had taken the time to build up savings rather than build up debt upon debt.